xiangz-108/be434-spring-2023/docs/syllabus.md

 ## Course Prerequisites or Corequisites

-An Apple, Linux, or Windows computer.
+An Apple or Windows computer.
 Some experience programming Python is useful but not required.

 ## Instructor and Contact Information